Looking for a fantastic, but relatively unknown piece to perform with your orchestra? Consider Edward Elgar’s Symphony No. 1 in A-flat major.

 It is an extraordinary piece especially considering it had no libretto but rather focuses on the wide experience of human life and hope for the future.

-The tritone difference speaks to the torment and fear Elgar felt throughout his life.
+The tritone difference speaks to the torment and fear that Elgar often experienced.
 He was a Roman Catholic living in a Protestant country and raised by a working class father – a piano tuner.
-Elgar felt tormented and ostracized throughout his life.
+Elgar felt tormented and ostracized all his life.
 Perhaps because of this he was kind to each part of the orchestra and peppers the theme throughout the ensemble.
 Even the “backdesk” players get a piece.
-Elgar had an early affinity for music and at 8 years old tried to write what the reeds were saying down by the river.
+Elgar had an early affinity for music and, at eight years old, tried to write what the reeds were saying down by the river.
 He is comparable to the likes of Mahler.

-It is 50 minutes of GREAT music and perfect for an orchestra brave enough to pull it off!
+It is 50 minutes of great music, perfect for an orchestra brave enough to pull it off!